-10 Things You May Be Doing That Drive Your Coworkers Crazy
+10 Annoying Things You Are Doing That Drive Your Coworkers Crazy

 By spending hours and hours a day with your coworkers, you start to become a family.
 And with family comes drama.
 You have your best friends, your acquaintances, and unfortunately, there’s bound to be a few people you just can’t stand.

 If you’re starting a new job, or can’t seem to pinpoint why you’re not clicking with the group, take a look at these 10 things you may be doing (or want to avoid) that drive your coworkers crazy.